Joe-ab1do/MCP230xx-PCF857x-AIO/README.md

 fruitful discussions I was able to greatly expand and streamline his code.

 ## Change Logs
+### Change Log 2025-01-10 (YMD) Version: 3.3.2
+by Joe de Groot (ab1do@optonline.net)
+- BugFix: Added prerequisite to README.md that command `i2cdetect` must be available prior to installation.
 ### Change Log 2024-11-21 (YMD) Version: 3.3.1
 by Joe de Groot (ab1do@optonline.net)
-BugFix: stopped exessive logging when polling.
+- BugFix: stopped exessive logging when polling.
 ### Change Log 2024-11-20 (YMD) Version: 3.3.0
 by Joe de Groot (ab1do@optonline.net)
 - Added option to not log changes.
 By default `Enable Log` is false and no log of changes to the port expander in/outputs will be logged.
 However the log will show that the configuration node has been successfully created.